myst6re/vincent-tim/README.md

 ### Import png file to a texture

-You do not need to import all the exported images, just the modified one.
+You do not need to import all the exported images, just the modified one, and you must specify (with -p) the palette number used for this image (it's indicated in the filename).
 But to import you must have exported the palette and the meta data with the "-e" flag.

     tim --if png --of tim \
-        foo.tim.1.png output_directory
+        -p 1 foo.tim.1.png output_directory

 This previous command automatically search palette and meta files in foo.tim.palette.png and foo.tim.meta, but you can set custom paths like this:

     tim --if png --of tim \
+        -p 1 \
         --input-path-palette foo.tim.palette.png \
         --input-path-meta foo.tim.meta \
         foo.tim.1.png output_directory